 Securities and derivatives comprise shares and units, money market instruments and bonds, and derivative currency, fixed income and equity instruments.
 Shares and units are classified at fair value through profit/loss.
-Money market instruments and bonds are classified at fair value through profit/loss, fair value through OCI or amortised cost.
-Derivatives are invariably recognised at fair value through profit/loss unless they are part of a cash flow hedge.
-However the Bank does not avail itself of cash flow hedges.
+Money market instruments and bonds are classified at fair value through profit/loss.
+Derivatives are invariably recognised at fair value through profit/loss.

-All financial instruments classified at fair value through profit/loss are measured at fair value, and any change in value from the opening balance is recognised as revenue from other financial investments.
+All financial instruments classified at fair value through profit/loss are measured at fair value, and any change in value from the opening balance is recognised as gain or losses from other financial investments.
 Financial assets held for trading purposes are characterised by frequent trading and by positions being taken with the aim of short-term gain.
 Other such financial assets classified at fair value through profit/loss are investments defined upon first-time recognition as classified at fair value through profit/loss (fair value option).